zhexin1904/EECE5550Project/README.md

 This work is built based on [LeGO-LOAM](https://github.com/RobustFieldAutonomyLab/LeGO-LOAM)

-Thanks for these great works from which we learned to
+Thanks for these great works from which we learned and used to build the system:

 [LIO-SAM](https://github.com/TixiaoShan/LIO-SAM)